LinkedInLearning/learning-github-actions-5977410/ch1_actions_and_workflows/01_07_workflow_action_limits/README.md

 # 01_07 Workflow and Action Limits

+## References

+- [GitHub Actions Limits](https://docs.github.com/en/actions/reference/limits): Provides a comprehensive list of the limits applied to the GitHub Actions platform.

+## Summary

+> [!IMPORTANT]
+> These limits are subject to change.

 | **Category**  | **Limit**| **Details**|
 | ------------- | ----------------------------- | -------------------------------------------------------------------------------------------------------- |
 | **Workflows** | Concurrent workflow runs      | Maximum of 20 workflows can run at the same time per repository.
 Additional workflows will queue.    |